fortran-lang/stdlib/CONTRIBUTING.md

 1. Check if the issue has already been reported ([issues](https://github.com/fortran-lang/stdlib/issues)).
 2. Check if it is still an issue or it has been fixed?
-   Try to reproduce it with the latest version from the master branch.
+   Try to reproduce it with the latest version from the default branch.
 3. Isolate the problem and create a minimal test case.

 A good bug report should include all information needed to reproduce the bug.